Transnational Literate Lives in Digital Times

 All pages in this digital book have been created using valid XHTML Transitional and CSS level 3 with vendor prefixes (Meyer, 2010).
 All pages have successfully passed through the WAVE (Web Accessibility Evaluation Tool).
 Transcriptions appear as on-page links and in the resources section of the project.

-Transnational Literate Lives in Digital Times has been tested on numerous browsers including Firefox 9.0.1, Google Chrome 16.0.912.77 and 16.0.912.63m, Safari 5.1.2 (7534.52.7), and Internet Explorer 9.
-It has also been tested on iPad 2.
-We have benefited greatly from the expertise and guidance of Karl Stolley and Patrick Williams.
-Of course, any shortcomings are wholly our own.
+In February 2012, Transnational Literate Lives in Digital Times was tested on numerous browsers including Firefox 9.0.1, Google Chrome 16.0.912.77, Safari 5.1.2 (7534.52.7), and Internet Explorer 9.
+It was also tested on iPad 2.
+We benefited greatly from the expertise and guidance of Karl Stolley and Patrick Williams.